 SQL Server backups are essential for any business that store their data in SQL Server.
 The following is a list of best practices you should be following if you are the person in charge with maintaining your organization’s databases.
+Let us see some of the SQL Server Backup Tips.

 1. Backups should not be stored in the same physical location as database files